-[Regulation 20C inserted in Gazette 7 Jul 2000 p.
+[Regulation 20C inserted by Gazette 7 Jul 2000 p.
 3680.]

 20D.
 Report of specified monitoring programme, presumption of accuracy of measurement in

 A statement in a report as to the results of a specified monitoring programme made under section 62(3) of the Act or regulation 20B detailing the measurements that were taken using approved monitoring equipment is to be taken to be evidence that those measurements were taken by the monitoring equipment in the absence of proof, on the balance of probability, to the contrary.